Jump To Topic

 When conventional approaches like physical therapy do not work or they are not enough to reduce the pain in the joint, hip resurfacing or hip replacement is an option.

 In 2013, Great Britain’s National Health Service announced it would ban NHS hospitals from using hip implants with a failure rate above 5%.
-Every model of metal-on-metal hip implant currently on the market will be affected by the ban.
+Every model of metal-on-metal hip device currently on the market will be affected by the ban.

-Thousands of lawsuits have been filed against manufacturers of metal-on-metal hip implants due to the high failure rates of the devices, their side effects, alleged improper testing, and claims that the companies misled consumers.
+Thousands of hip replacement lawsuits have been filed against manufacturers of metal-on-metal hip implants due to the high failure rates of the devices, their side effects, alleged improper testing, and claims that the companies misled consumers.
 Over 12,000 suits have been filed against DePuy alone.
 Many more remain in litigation.